Get started with Connect embedded components

 appearance | An object to customize the look of Connect embedded components. | optional |

 locale | A parameter to specify the locale that Connect embedded components use.
 The locale defaults to the browser language.
-If the specified locale isn’t directly supported, a reasonable alternative is used (for example fr-be might fall back to fr-fr ).
+If the specified locale isn’t directly supported, we use a reasonable alternative (for example fr-be might fall back to fr-fr ).
 See localization for the list of supported locales. | optional |

 fonts | An array of custom fonts available for use by any embedded components created from a StripeConnectInstance .
-Fonts can be specified as CssFontSource or CustomFontSource objects. | optional |
+You can specify fonts as CssFontSource or CustomFontSource objects. | optional |

 Customize the look of Connect embedded components